-Interaction 77 is the sixth annual exhibition of work from art students from all over the country offering the chance to assess art produced in Irish schools.
+Interaction 77 is the sixth annual exhibition of work from art students from schools across Ireland.

 Áine O'Connor speaks to artist Nigel Rolfe about Interaction 77.
-Rolfe says that the exhibition is an opportunity for students to put their work in the public eye and to see how the art school community is developing.
-While Rolfe does not defend any of the art, he does defend the ethos of the artist work ethic.
-For Rolfe, art school provides students with
+Nigel Rolfe says that the exhibition is an opportunity for students to put their work in the public eye and to see how the art school community is developing.
+While he does not defend any of the art, he does defend the ethos of the artist work ethic.

 A real alternative in the educational system, a liberal alternative towards their own ideas in a visual way.

 Nigel Rolfe believes art school provides a very diverse education and it is up to the students to make their own way.
 He describes the diversity of work on show from realism to organic use of materials.

 Lots of ideas carried out well in lots of ways.

 He does, however, recognise that Ireland has a long way to go on an international level.